cockroachdb/docs/v19.2/start-a-node.md

 `--listen-addr` | The IP address/hostname and port to listen on for connections from other nodes and clients.
 For IPv6, use the notation `[...]`, e.g., `[::1]` or `[fe80::f6f2:::]`.<br><br>This flag's effect depends on how it is used in combination with `--advertise-addr`.
 For example, the node will also advertise itself to other nodes using this value if `--advertise-addr` is not specified.
 For more details, see [Networking](recommended-production-settings.html#networking).<br><br>**Default:** Listen on all IP addresses on port `26257`; if `--advertise-addr` is not specified, also advertise the node's canonical hostname to other nodes
 `--http-addr` | The IP address/hostname and port to listen on for Admin UI HTTP requests.
 For IPv6, use the notation `[...]`, e.g., `[::1]:8080` or `[fe80::f6f2:::]:8080`.<br><br>**Default:** Listen on the address part of `--listen-addr` on port `8080`
 `--locality-advertise-addr` | The IP address/hostname and port to tell other nodes in specific localities to use.
 This flag is useful when running a cluster across multiple networks, where nodes in a given network have access to a private or local interface while nodes outside the network do not.
 In this case, you can use `--locality-advertise-addr` to tell nodes within the same network to prefer the private or local address to improve performance and use `--advertise-addr` to tell nodes outside the network to use another address that is reachable from them.<br><br>This flag relies on nodes being started with the [`--locality`](#locality) flag and uses the `locality@address` notation, for example:<br><br>`--locality-advertise-addr=region=us-west@10.0.0.0:26257`<br><br>See the [example](#start-a-multi-node-cluster-across-private-networks) below for more details.
 `--join`<br>`-j` | The addresses for connecting the node to a cluster.<br><br>When starting a multi-node cluster for the first time, set this flag to the addresses of 3-5 of the initial nodes.
 Then run the [`cockroach init`](initialize-a-cluster.html) command against any of the nodes to complete cluster startup.
-See the [example](#start-a-multi-node-cluster) below for more details. <br><br>When starting a singe-node cluster, leave this flag out.
-This will cause the node to initialize a new single-node cluster without needing to run the `cockroach init` command.
-See the [example](#start-a-single-node-cluster) below for more details.<br><br>When adding a node to an existing cluster, set this flag to 3-5 of the nodes already in the cluster; it's easiest to use the same list of addresses that was used to start the initial nodes.
+See the [example](#start-a-multi-node-cluster) below for more details.<br><br>When adding a node to an existing cluster, set this flag to 3-5 of the nodes already in the cluster; it's easiest to use the same list of addresses that was used to start the initial nodes.<br><br><span class="version-tag">Changed in v19.2:</span> Running `cockroach start` without the `--join` flag has been deprecated.
+To start a single-node cluster, use `cockroach start-single-node` instead.
 `--advertise-host` | **Deprecated.** Use `--advertise-addr` instead.
 `--host` | **Deprecated.** Use `--listen-addr` instead.
 `--port`<br>`-p` | **Deprecated.** Specify port in `--advertise-addr` and/or `--listen-addr` instead.